WaldemarOrtizCalo/WaldemarOrtizCalo_Website/content/publication/Dimensionality/index.md

 - "2"
 publishDate: "2020-07-01T00:00:00Z"
 slides:
-summary: We developed a quantitative technique that faciliates the measurement of Giraffe Skin Disease using camera trap images.
+summary: We discuss the dimensionality of animal movement and the potential implications it might have on current quantitative frameworks.
 tags:
 - Source Themes
 title: "Integrating the multi-domainal and multi-dimensional nature of animal movement into ecological modelling"